basharovV/StumbleUponAwesome/README.md

 **[→ Current version: 1.0.6](https://chrome.google.com/webstore/detail/stumbleuponawesome/dhfmgppomdaagdcbpccdfjpopgikcdge?authuser=3)**

 ### A note about permissions
 This extension requires the `<all_urls>` permission, in order to show the overlay UI on every stumble page that you visit.
 It does not access data on these sites.
+There is no tracking, or analytics of any kind, and state is only stored locally.

 ### Credit to the curators ✔
 This extension is made possible by awesome people curating the internet:
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) and [all the awesome list authors](https://github.com/sindresorhus/awesome/graphs/contributors)

+### A note about the dataset
+It's completely local - you can find it under [/extension/data](./extension/data).
+It's generated with [awesome_scraper.py](./scraper/awesome_scraper.py).

+##### Maintaining quality
+To make sure that every link works and is relevant, the dataset is cleaned.
+Any dead or broken links are removed, as well as links to CI pipelines, recursive links, donation links, etc. This is done with the cleanup functions in [utils.py](./scraper/utils.py).
+Running this script can take a few hours on a slow connection.

+##### Broken links
+After removing from the dataset, a record of dead or broken links (those with 404, SSL, other server errors) is saved in [these text files](./extension/data/broken-urls) after every scrape.

+❗️If you are one of the awesome list maintainers, find the **[ text file for your awesome-list](./extension/data/broken-urls)** to check for dead links and remove them from your list, or update with a valid URL.
+If the file is empty, all good!

 #### Contribute